Gender neutrality in languages with grammatical gender: French

 Although some long-established positions of high prestige, such Governor General of Canada exist in both masculine and feminine variants, honorary titles remain masculine throughout the Francophonie even when the award or honor is bestowed unto a woman.
 Examples are titles such as Grand Officier, Commandeur, Officier, Chevalier, Compagnon, Immortel used in the Order of Canada, the National Order of Quebec, France's Legion of Honor and the Académie Française, or Belgium's and Monaco's Order of the Crown.

 The most common way of feminizing job titles in French is by adding a feminine suffix to the masculine version of the noun, most commonly -e (l'avocat, l'avocate), -eure (le docteur, la docteure), -euse (le travailleur, la travailleuse), -esse (le maire, la mairesse), -trice (le directeur, la directrice).
 For job titles ending in epicene suffixes such as -iste (le/la dentiste) or -logue (le/la psychologue), the only change is in the article (le/la) and any associated adjectives.
 Abbreviated professions only change the article as well (le/la prof).

 In some cases, words already had a feminine form which was rarely used, and a new one was created.
 For instance docteur had the feminine doctoresse but docteure was still created.
 Chasseur had the feminine chasseresse (typically used only of the goddess Artemis) but chasseuse was still created.
 Nowadays both feminine forms can be encountered, with the old ones being generally more prevalent in Europe and the new ones in Québec.

 Words that formerly referred solely to a dignitary's wife (l'ambassadrice) are now used to refer to a woman holding the same dignitary position.
 Although marriage titles have mainly dropped out of use, many cite the possible confusion as a reason for continuing to use those such as Madame le Président or Madame l'ambassadeur.
 For this reason, the traditional use remains the most frequent in France.
 Nonetheless, in France, the husband of a female ambassador would never be known as Monsieur l'ambassadrice.
 Instead, he would be called literally "the ambassador's husband", le mari de l'ambassadeur.
 The title mademoiselle has been rejected in public writing by the French government since December 2012, in favour of madame for all adult women, without respect to civil status.

 Non-binary French-speakers in Canada have coined a gender-neutral 3rd person pronoun iel as an alternative to the masculine il or feminine elle.
 Iel was also added to Le Petit Robert in November 2021.
+Exam boards in the UK now permit students in secondary schools to use gender-neutral and gender-inclusive expressions, including neopronouns, in language assessments.